-The disinfection of tonometer prisms and contact glasses using Tristel Duo OPH is recommended by Haag-Streit.
-Globally, Haag-Streit is one of the largest manufacturers of ophthalmic equipment.
+The disinfection of tonometer prisms and contact glasses using Tristel Duo OPH is recommended by Haaq Streit.
+Globally, Haaq Streit is one of the largest manufacturers of ophthalmologic equipment.

-Ophthalmic equipment used within the healthcare industry has the potential to harbour and spread a variety of infections.
+Ophthalmologic equipment used within the healthcare industry has the potential to harbour and spread a variety of infections.
 This is particularly hazardous with microorganisms such as Acanthamoeba, due to their ability to act as hosts to other microorganism species.
 Acinetobacter,

-Enterobacter, Legionella, various mycobacteria, Pseudomonas and Serratia spp. are examples of microorganisms able to resist disinfectant methods and replicate after ingestion by Acanthamoeba spp.9.
+Enterobacter, Legionella, various mucobacteria, Pseudomonas and Serratia spp. are examples of microorganisms able to resist disinfectant methods and replicate after ingestion by Acanthamoeba spp.8.

-Therefore, as Tristel Duo OPH has proven efficacy against Acanthamoeba spp. ophthalmologists can be assured of reliable and quick disinfection.
+> Therefore, as Tristel Duo OPH has proven efficacy against Acanthamoeba spp. ophthalmologists can be assured of reliable and quick disinfection.